BaiqingL/Smart-batch-payments/README.md

-# Solidity-payment-channel
+# Solidity payment channel
-A simple payment channel that supports multiple deposits, extend contract time and dynamically change payment size.
+A simple payment channel that supports multiple deposits, extend contract time and dynamically change the payment size.

 # Usage
 1. The owner will first deploy the contract, and send ether to the contract to be locked up for a year on default.